cangSDARM/react-query-web-i18n/docs/reference/QueryClient.md

 - `mutationCache?: MutationCache`
   - Optional
   - The mutation cache this client is connected to.
+- `logger?: Logger`
+  - Optional
+  - The logger this client uses to log debugging information, warnings and errors.
+If not set, `console` is the default logger.
 - `defaultOptions?: DefaultOptions`
   - Optional
   - Define defaults for all queries and mutations using this queryClient.